geb/geb/doc/manual/src/chapters/130-project.md

 * It is now possible to provide your own [`Navigator`][navigator-api] implementations by specifying a custom [`NavigatorFactory`](api/geb/navigator/factory/NavigatorFactory.html), see [this manual section](configuration.html#navigator_factory) for more information \[[GEB-96](http://jira.codehaus.org/browse/GEB-96)\].
 * New variants of `withFrame()` method that allow to switch into frame context and change the page in one go and also automatically change it back to the original page after the call, see [switching pages and frames at once][switch-frame-and-page] in the manual \[[GEB-213](http://jira.codehaus.org/browse/GEB-213)\].
 * `wait`, `page` and `close` options can be passed to `withNewWindow()` calls, see [this manual section](browser.html#passing_options_when_working_with_newly_opened_windows) for more information \[[GEB-167](http://jira.codehaus.org/browse/GEB-167)\].
+* Improved message of UnresolvablePropertyException to include a hint about forgetting to import the class \[[GEB-240](http://jira.codehaus.org/browse/GEB-240)\].

 #### Fixes